 Thinly slice it and then run your knife through it again the other way.
 That way you get nice tidy bites of cheesy cabbage goodness.

-You could certainly mix it all together in a bowl before putting it in a casserole.
-I chose to dirty one less bowl and just layer it in the baking dish.
+You could certainly mix it all together in a bowl before putting it in a casserole dish.
+I chose to dirty one less bowl and just layer it in the baking pan.

-Cabbage cooks down so much and releases some liquid, so I figured it would all kind of come together in the end.
+Cabbage cooks down so much and releases some liquid, so it all kind of comes together in the end either way.

 My husband served himself up a big serving for dinner.
 I guess he didn’t see any of the assembly and thought he was sitting down to a nice pile of cheesy potatoes.

 A bite or two in he realized that’s not exactly what he had and recognized I tricked him into cabbage.

 He went ahead and ate it anyway even with the knowledge of it’s true identity.
 Honestly he didn’t race me to eat the leftovers, but that was fine.
 I really liked it and ate it for lunch most of the rest of the week.